solarfl4re/ninja-ghost/README.md

 # ninja-ghost

 Minimal theme for Ghost CMS based on the Ghost Starter theme.
+Inspired by [Marco Arment's site](https://marco.org).

 **Features**
 - Using Webpack